CorBer/waveSharp/README.md

 # ![x](/../main/images/waveSharp3.ico) waveSharp3 release pending
 The past months the testing team has been using/testing a new version of waveSharp.<br> We will release waveSharp 3 on the **9th of december 2025**.<br>
-The release information is allready available from:<br> https://github.com/CorBer/waveSharp/releases
+More release information is available from:<br> https://github.com/CorBer/waveSharp/releases

-Ahead of the release we allready have the following documentation available:
+Ahead of the release we have the following documentation available:
 - ![list of changes in WS3](https://github.com/CorBer/waveSharp/releases/download/v3.0/list_of_changes_20251208.pdf)
 - ![installation guide for windows and linux](https://github.com/CorBer/waveSharp/releases/download/v3.0/WS3_InstallationGuide_20251208.pdf)